Molson Coors Brewing (TAP) Q3 2017 Results - Earnings Call Transcript

 Yeah.
 I would say, Tristan, probably two-thirds to three-quarters of our distributors have Corona, roughly.
 Look, I think it's really early for us on Sol.
 We've only had it since the 1st of October.
 We've seen a lot of excitement from our distributors.
 We've seen it from our retailers.
 The transition is going well.
 It's been a tremendous cross-functional effort over the last few months.

 We're working closely with Heineken in Mexico to ensure a smooth transition and we're excited about it.
-It's a very (41:04) lager, it's got a great brand story.
+It's a very sessionable lager, it's got a great brand story.
 It's been around for a tremendously long period of time since 1899 and it fills a nice gap in our portfolio, which we've been under pressure to fill that gap on the Mexican portfolio.
 Now, we've got Sol and we're excited about it.

 Mark R. Hunter - Molson Coors Brewing Co.